bertt/GdalOnNet8Sample/README.md

 ###

-To perform projections there is a dependency to environment variabale 'PROJ_LIB'.
+To perform projections there is a dependency to environment variable 'PROJ_LIB'.
 It should point to a directory containing proj.db SQLite file.

 Error message when this dependency is missing: